Webcast : Building a Successful Database Security Model

 You’re building a new application using SQL Server as a back-end and you want to ensure the data is as secure as possible.
-How do you leverage SQL Server’s security features, such as object permissions, ownership chaining, and security roles to build an effective security model within the database?
+How do you leverage SQL Server’s security features, such as object permissions, ownership chaining, and security roles to build effective database security models?

 In this webinar we’ll look at how to start with a set of requirements and develop a logical but complete model to protect the data for your application, including handling multiple tiers of access.
 We will cover what the best practices are and when they don’t apply.
 We’ll also consider how to grant access when SQL Server’s built-in encryption functions, keys, and certificates are used to handle your sensitive data requirements.